Ander Alaña: Playing career

-Born in Bilbao, Biscay, Basque Country, Alaña graduated from Athletic Bilbao's youth system at Lezama, and made his senior debut with the farm team in 1999–2000, in Tercera División.
+Born in Bilbao, Biscay, Basque Country, Alaña graduated from Athletic Bilbao's youth system at Lezama, and made his senior debut with the farm team in 1999–2000, in the Tercera División.
 He was promoted to the reserves in July 2000, going on to compete in three Segunda División B seasons with the side before being released in June 2003.

 In the summer of 2003, Alaña joined neighbouring club SD Eibar.
-He appeared in his first game as a professional on 14 September 2003, starting in a 0–0 home draw against Córdoba CF in the Segunda División.
+He appeared in his first game as a professional on 14 September 2003, starting in a 0–0 Segunda División home draw against Córdoba CF.

-Alaña scored his first goal in the second tier on 7 February 2004, closing the 1–1 home draw with Recreativo de Huelva.
+Alaña scored his first goal in the second tier on 7 February 2004, closing the 1–1 draw with Recreativo de Huelva also at the Ipurua Municipal Stadium.
 He played 26 matches during the campaign, helping to a tenth-place finish.

-After an average of roughly 22 appearances per year (he also missed most of 2005–06 due to injury), Alaña was released by the Armeros on 24 June 2009.
+Alaña made an average of roughly 22 appearances per year (he also missed most of 2005–06 due to injury), being released by the Armeros on 24 June 2009.
 He subsequently resumed his career mostly in division three, representing Polideportivo Ejido, Deportivo Alavés, SD Amorebieta and SD Leioa.
 He also helped the last club win promotion to that level in 2014.